jobbrIO/docs/dev/extend.md

 }
 ```

-An instance of this class needs to be registed to the builder and the DemoComponent's Constructor needs to be adjusted so that this specific instance is passed to the constructor.
+An instance of this class needs to be registered to the builder and the DemoComponent's Constructor needs to be adjusted so that this specific instance is passed to the constructor.

 **Registering an instance**
 ```c#